-The global biofertilizer market was worth US$ 2.0 Billion in 2019.
+The global biofertilizer market reached a value of US$ 2.3 Billion in 2020.
 Biofertilizers are made from biological waste that contains living microorganisms.
 Unlike chemical fertilizers, which offer direct nutrition to the plant, biofertilizers help in improving the overall soil fertility.
 The microorganisms present in these fertilizers decompose organic matter and breakdown complex minerals for easy absorption by plants.
 This process enriches the soil with nutrients, which in turn promotes healthy plant growth.
 Moreover, biofertilizers do not allow pathogens to grow, which helps in preventing crop diseases.
 The several advantages offered by biofertilizers over their chemical counterparts have led to their rapid adoption in the agriculture sector.

 Although the penetration of biofertilizers is still at a nascent stage, both the developing and emerging markets are expected to provide numerous growth opportunities over the next few years.
 The understanding of the environmental hazards caused by the use of synthetic agrichemicals, primarily the pollution and contamination of the soil and the food chain, has pushed the demand for biological products.
 Apart from this, growing health concerns have also urged people to adopt organic foods and other agricultural products.
 Another major factor driving the sales of biofertilizers is the increasing implementation of favorable regulatory policies by various governments.
-Looking forward, IMARC Group expects the market to exhibit strong growth during 2020-2025.
+Looking forward, IMARC Group expects the global biofertilizer market to exhibit strong growth during 2021-2026.

 Breakup by Type: